byfctournament/byfctournament.github.io/_posts/2016-8-22-logistics.md

 6. Ten minutes prior to first kick off (8.50 a.m. or 1.50 p.m.) please report to the registration desk again.
 They will confirm the number of teams competing.

 7. In accordance with direction received from the Kent FA we are making the U7s, U8s and U9s a competitive competition with group and knock out stages.
-Players of all teams will receive a medal.
+Players of all teams in these age groups will receive a medal.

 8. [Tournament Rules](/2016/08/24/rules.html)